Childhood and Education Journey of James Franco in Timeline

 How education and upbringing influenced the life of James Franco.
 A timeline of key moments.

 James Franco is an American actor and filmmaker known for his diverse roles in both mainstream and independent films.
-He gained prominence in Sam Raimi's Spider-Man trilogy and has since starred in movies like Milk, Eat Pray Love, and Spring Breakers.
-A frequent collaborator with Seth Rogen, Franco has appeared in comedies such as Pineapple Express and This Is the End, as well as The Disaster Artist, for which he won a Golden Globe.
-He received an Academy Award nomination for his performance in 127 Hours.
+He gained prominence in Sam Raimi's Spider-Man trilogy and has since starred in a wide range of movies, including Milk, Eat Pray Love, and Rise of the Planet of the Apes.
+He frequently collaborates with Seth Rogen, notably in Pineapple Express and The Disaster Artist, the latter earning him a Golden Globe.
+Franco received an Academy Award nomination for his performance in 127 Hours, solidifying his reputation as a versatile and accomplished actor.

 Sometime after 1940, James Franco's maternal grandfather, Daniel, changed his surname from "Verovitz" to "Verne".